 • How to apply evaluations of technologies for developing, delivering, and assessing training interventions

-• Distinguishing how different principles and theories of learning influence design processes and outcomes
+• Distinguishing how different principles and learning theories influence design processes and outcomes

-• Management of collaborative processes and participants involved in an ID project
+• Management of collaborative processes and participants involved in an instructional design project

 • How to respond appropriately to ethical, legal, and political factors that influence ID projects for diverse learners and contexts